 Cleveland’s greatest resource to learn about Arab Americans is Arab Americans.
 While we don’t have a specific museum or an information center, we have leaders, activists, businesses, and establishments who offer great insight into different Arab American cultures.
 Arab Americans of Cleveland - Young Professionals Network is Cleveland's newest organization which aspires to become a resource to the community.

-Arabs love Zaatar (thyme), and if you want to really celebrate Arab Heritage, you should try Cleveland-made Terranean Herbs and Spices Zaatar and their Zaatar pita chips.
+Arabs love za'atar (thyme), and if you want to really celebrate Arab heritage, you should try Cleveland-made Terranean Herbs and Spices Za'atar Spread (plus their pita chips).
 They can be found in your local Heinen’s.
-If you’re looking for more Arab products, try these Arab American grocery stores: Mediterranean Market, Olive Tree, Holy Land Market, Assad’s Bakery, and Aladdins’ Bakery are great options.
+If you’re looking for more Arab products, try these Arab American grocery stores: Mediterranean Market, Olive Tree, Holy Land Market and Aladdins’ Bakery are great options in addition to Assad's (featured above).
 You can also find fresh produce by Arab Americans in the West Side Market.